-Australian philosopher, Samuel Gregg, Director of Research at the Acton Institute in Michigan, USA, argues that there is something positive coming out of this Financial Crisis, namely, a refocus on the importance of entrepreneurship.
-He says:
+Australian philosopher, Samuel Gregg, Director of Research at the Acton Institute in Michigan, USA, feels there is something positive coming out of this Financial Crisis.

+It's the refocus on the importance of entrepreneurship.

-As the global recession continues to shatter wealth and jobs around the world, it's heartening to know that some people aren't looking to governments to solve all their economic problems.
-From shanty-towns to developing countries to the oncemighty centres of international finance, thousands of people are turning to their greatest resource - themselves - and trying to create new streams of wealth through the power of entrepreneurial discovery.
+He says, "As the global recession continues to shatter wealth and jobs around the world, it's heartening to know that some people aren't looking to governments to solve all their economic problems.
+From shanty-towns to developing countries to the once-mighty centres of international finance, thousands of people are turning to their greatest resource - themselves - and trying to create new streams of wealth through the power of entrepreneurial discovery.